XandAI-project/Xandai-CLI/README.md

 - **Complete Implementations**: Ensures all specified functions are implemented

 ### Rich Terminal Experience
-- Syntax-highlighted code blocks
+- Syntax-highlighted code blocks with language detection
+- **Visual Interface**: Clean, modern terminal UI as shown in the preview above
 - **Intelligent Autocomplete**: Context-aware suggestions for commands and file paths
-- Command completion and history
+- Command completion and history with fuzzy matching
-- Colored output with Rich library
+- Colored output with Rich library for better readability
-- Status indicators and progress bars
+- Status indicators and progress bars for long-running operations
+- **Command Recognition**: Seamlessly switches between AI chat and terminal commands

 ### Intelligent Autocomplete System
 XandAI features a smart autocomplete that provides context-aware suggestions: